Tinkerforge/doc/en/source/Primer.rst

 Bricks can be assembled into a stack (see :ref:`description of stack concept <primer_stack>`).
-The USB interface of a Master Brick can be replaced by WIFI, Ethernet or RS485 with :ref:`Master Extensions <primer_master_extensions>`.
-In conjunction with the stack concept all Bricks and Bricklets can be controlled by WIFI or Ethernet instead by USB.
+The USB interface of a Master Brick can be replaced by Wi-Fi, Ethernet or RS485 with :ref:`Master Extensions <primer_master_extensions>`.
+In conjunction with the stack concept all Bricks and Bricklets can be controlled by Wi-Fi or Ethernet instead by USB.

 .. include:: Primer_bricks.table